 Lars has been working for Susan as longtime assistant and as acting instructor.

 Other actors and teachers Lars had the pleasure to be studying with are Marcia Haufrecht and Elisabeth Kemp.
 All of his former teachers are life-time members of The Actors Studio New York.

 In dance and bodywork his path led from classical and modern dance training to studies of Somatics, Contact Improvisation and Tango - using cultural centers like New York, Berlin and Buenos Aires as source of inspiration and input.

-Lars is also a longtime practitioner of Zazen meditation.
+Lars also holds a diploma in Applied Permaculture Design, engaged in studies of anthropology, and is a longtime practitioner of Zazen meditation.